This content was updated for accuracy and relevance on November 26th, 2020

-In this short guide, we’ll cover our top fiveessential oil blends for respiratory support.
-We’ll also offer a short primer on how to use them in breathwork.
+In this short guide, we’ll cover the best essential oils for lungs and respiratory support.
+We’ll also offer a short primer on how to use aromatherapy for breathing issues.

 With a minty and citrusy aroma,Exhale promotes a healthy respiratory system while enabling effortless breath.
 By helping to cleanse and soothe the airways, Exhale can have a soothing effect on the body and mind.
 Breathing difficulties can prompt significant stress.
-Adding in a few drops of Exhale to yourdiffuser can help with respiratory support.
+Adding in a few drops of Exhale to your essential oil diffuser can help with respiratory support.

 Each of its ingredients has a potentially helpful effect on the lungs and airways.

-Lemon – One of the most versatile essential oils, Lemon is great for everything from household cleaning tocombating uneven skin tone and cold symptoms.
+Lemon – One of the most versatile oils, Lemon essential oil is great for everything from household cleaning tocombating uneven skin tone and cold symptoms.
 Lemon oil is an expectorant—it can thin mucus in the respiratory tract.